Creating Test Cases

 <summary>What is the difference between Auto Publish and Required Approval?</summary>

-When importing test cases via the **Import File** method, you can choose a publish mode:
+When importing test cases via the **Import Files** method, you can choose a publish mode:

 * **Auto Publish** saves and publishes generated test cases immediately — they are ready to run right away.